Jarrettgohxz/onepa-badminton-courts-finder/README.md

-**DEPRECATED**
+#**DEPRECATED**
-- refer to the new project at https://github.com/Jarrettgohxz/badminton-courts-finder-sg.
+- Refer to the new project at https://github.com/Jarrettgohxz/badminton-courts-finder-sg.

 # onepa-badminton-courts-finder